Battle of Dunkirk

 Historical context

-France, loyal to the Avignon pope, confronts an English crusade led by the Bishop of Norwich, who supports the Roman pope.
-Flemish militias, still in revolt against their count, join the English.
-The Battle of Dunkirk is a direct French response to secure the coast and crush the rebellion.
+France, loyal to the Avignon pope, confronted an English crusade led by the Bishop of Norwich, who supported the Roman pope.
+Flemish militias, still in revolt against their count, joined the English.
+The Battle of Dunkirk was a direct French response to secure the coast and crush the rebellion.
+In spring 1383, Bishop Henry Despenser of Norwich landed at Calais with his troops; aided by Ghent, he won the Battle of Dunkirk, then took Cassel, Nieuwpoort, and Diksmuide before besieging Ypres from 8 June.

 Tactics